Skip to main content

 • Tasks - planned activities - have both a Start Date field (API name: startTime) and a Due Date field (API name: endTime)

-• You don't have to use both fields, but if you do, you can have a Task with a duration, rather than having only one "point in time" date
+• For manually created Tasks, you don't have to use both fields, but if you do, you can have a Task with a duration, rather than having only one "point in time" date

 • Optionally, you can set clock times as well as dates within these fields